Natural gas: Shale gas

 Shale gas is natural gas produced from shale.
-Because shale has matrix permeability too low to allow gas to flow in economical quantities, shale gas wells depend on fractures to allow the gas to flow.
+Because shale's matrix permeability is too low to allow gas to flow in economical quantities, shale gas wells depend on fractures to allow the gas to flow.
 Early shale gas wells depended on natural fractures through which gas flowed; almost all shale gas wells today require fractures artificially created by hydraulic fracturing.
 Since 2000, shale gas has become a major source of natural gas in the United States and Canada.
 Because of increased shale gas production the United States was in 2014 the number one natural gas producer in the world.
 The production of shale gas in the United States has been described as a "shale gas revolution" and as "one of the landmark events in the 21st century."

 Following the increased production in the United States, shale gas exploration is beginning in countries such as Poland, China, and South Africa.
 Chinese geologists have identified the Sichuan Basin as a promising target for shale gas drilling, because of the similarity of shales to those that have proven productive in the United States.
 Production from the Wei-201 well is between 10,000 and 20,000 m3 per day.
 In late 2020, China National Petroleum Corporation claimed daily production of 20 million cubic meters of gas from its Changning-Weiyuan demonstration zone.